List of awards and nominations received by Backstreet Boys

-As one of the best-selling artists worldwide the Backstreet Boys have received numerous awards and accolades in recognition of their worldwide success in the music industry.
+As one of the best-selling artists worldwide, the Backstreet Boys have received numerous awards and accolades in recognition of their worldwide success in the music industry.
 Below is the list of awards and nominations of the Backstreet Boys.
 The group has received nine Grammy Award nominations in total, including four in 2000 and their ninth nomination in 2018 for the 61st Grammy Awards taking place in February 2019.

 Grammy Awards

 The Grammy Awards are awarded annually by the National Academy of Recording Arts and Sciences.
-The Backstreet Boys have received 9 nominations, including Album of the Year, Record of the Year and Best New Artist.
+The Backstreet Boys have received eight or nine nominations, including Album of the Year, Record of the Year and Best New Artist.
 On December 7, 2018, the Backstreet Boys were nominated for the Grammy Award for Best Pop Duo/Group Performance.